Jim Zub: Career

 Jim Zub created his first comic, Makeshift Miracle, in 2001, followed by a nine-year stint at UDON Entertainment as a colorist, illustrator, project manager, writer and editor where he wrote various Street Fighter comic books.

 In 2010, Zub launched Skullkickers at Image Comics.
 A creator-owned sword & sorcery action-comedy, Skullkickers ran for thirty-three issues completing six volumes.
 The series came to an end in 2015.

 In 2013, Zub wrote Samurai Jack comics for IDW and Cartoon Network.
 Initially intended as one five-issue arc, the comic ran twenty issues, ending in 2015.

 In 2014, Zub launched Wayward at Image Comics with art by co-creator Steven Cummings.
 His first creator-owned book since Skullkickers, Wayward is described as Buffy The Vampire Slayer set in Japan."
 A teen coming-of-age story injected with Japanese myth and the supernatural.
 The series spanned 30 issues and six trade paperback volumes before coming to an end on October 31, 2018.

-Zub and IDW partnered up for Dungeons & Dragons: Legends of Baldur’s Gate #1-5 in 2014, followed up by Dungeons & Dragons: Shadows of the Vampire #1-5 in 2016, Dungeons & Dragons: Frost Giant’s Fury #1-5 in 2017, and Dungeons & Dragons: Evil At Baldur’s Gate #1-5 in 2018.
+Zub and IDW partnered up for Dungeons & Dragons: Legends of Baldur's Gate #1-5 in 2014, followed up by Dungeons & Dragons: Shadows of the Vampire #1-5 in 2016, Dungeons & Dragons: Frost Giant’s Fury #1-5 in 2017, and Dungeons & Dragons: Evil At Baldur’s Gate #1-5 in 2018.

 In 2016, Zub and French-Canadian artist Djibril Morissette-Phan launched Glitterbomb at Image Comics, a four-part mini-series about a struggling actress trying to regain fame in a sexist, abusive industry.
 A second four-part mini-series, Glitterbomb: The Fame Game, launched in 2017.

 Zub started writing for Marvel in 2016 with Thunderbolts, followed by Uncanny Avengers in 2017.
 He created a new hero, villains, and new backstories in the 16-part Avengers: No Surrender in 2018, as well as taking over Champions with #19, and creating a new Canadian Hero, Snowguard.
 Also in 2018, Zub wrote the four-part Wolverine miniseries, Mystery in Madripoor.

 In August of 2018, Zub teamed up with writer Patrick Rothfuss and artist Troy Little to write a Dungeons & Dragons/Rick & Morty crossover mini-series, titled Rick and Morty vs. Dungeons & Dragons #1-4.
 Zub co-wrote, with Sarah Stern and with art by Little, Rick and Morty vs. Dungeons & Dragons: Chapter II: Painscape; the follow-up series was published from September to December 2019.
 The Rick and Morty vs Dungeons and Dragons Deluxe Edition, by Rothfuss, Zub, and Little, was nominated for the 2022 "Best Graphic Album—Reprint" Eisner Award.

 In late 2018, it was announced that Zub, along with writers Mark Waid and Al Ewing, would reunite for Avengers: No Road Home, being called a "spiritual successor" to their previous collaboration, Avengers: No Surrender."
 Art will be done by Paco Medina and Sean Izaakse.
 The series began in February 2019.

+From December 2022 to March 2023, Zub returned to Oni Press to write the Cthulhu Mythos crossover mini-series Rick and Morty vs. Cthulhu #1-4.